-This Paleo chicken pot pie soup uses a creamy, cauliflower sauce instead of cream.
-Takes little time and uses items you probably have on hand.
+This easy keto chicken pot pie soup uses a healthy creamy, cauliflower sauce instead of cream.
+It takes little time to make and uses items you probably have on hand.
 This creamy keto soup is great for a busy weeknight meal.
 One serving has only 5.2g net carbs and 142 calories!

-The nutritional yeast gives it a bit of a cheesy flavor.
-I’m thinking you could use a grated parmesean or romano cheese here if you didn’t have any nutritional yeast.
-I use Bragg’s Nutritional Yeast.
+Using it in this recipe gives the cream sauce a bit of a cheesy flavor.
+You could use always use a grated parmesean or romano cheese here if you don’t have any nutritional yeast.

 And this is what it looked like after it is blended well.

 How to make this easy keto chicken pot pie soup.

 I used a lot of short cuts for this recipe so you won’t have to take hours at the stove, chopping veggies or even using a dutch oven.
 This recipe should take less than 30 minutes.